Sports-Stock-Market/marketdb/README.md

 A Python database interface to support the sports stock market website

+## model documentation

+For reference on what variables one can access from each model, please refer to the[(models README](https://github.com/Sports-Stock-Market/marketdb/blob/master/marketdb/models/README.md)

 ## Developer Notes

 - To install the required dependencies and build the `marketdb` package, run ```python setup.py install```.